tfawbs/Custom-Pyweb-Meraki-Dashboard/README.md

 # Description

-This project is published to demonstrate how any individual can create a custom dashboard that uses the Meraki API, Python and AI to build a custom front end user experience to work with the Meraki platform without directly using the Meraki Dashboard.
+This project is published to demonstrate how any individual can create a custom dashboard that uses the Meraki API, Python, and AI to build a custom front-end user experience to work with the Meraki platform without directly using the Meraki Dashboard.

-This project originated it's inspiration from a operation dashboard created by [Pascal Richner](https://www.linkedin.com/in/pascal-richner-61625893/) who demonstrated his implementation to the Meraki team.
-I was so amazed by his work that I wanted to recreate a form of it for use and education amongst the Meraki Community, thank you, Pascal.
+This project originated its inspiration from an operation dashboard created by [Pascal Richner](https://www.linkedin.com/in/pascal-richner-61625893/), who demonstrated his implementation to the Meraki team.
+I was so amazed by his work that I wanted to recreate a form of it for use and education amongst the Meraki Community.
+Thank you, Pascal.

-A major goal of the project is to allow you to take a copy of it and develop it yourself using your own skills in coding OR using Assistive AI tools (for example ChatGPT) depending on your strengths.
+A major goal of the project is to allow you to take a copy of it and develop it yourself using your own skills in coding OR using Assistive AI tools (for example, ChatGPT) depending on your strengths.

 I’ve tried to keep it broad yet simple so that the only limitation is your imagination on what you can create with the API tools provided.